-Chanca piedra, or phyllanthus niruri, is a well known Amazon rainforest medicinal plant that has given naturopaths a powerful plant ally in supporting bladder, kidney, gallbladder, and liver health.
+Chanca piedra, or phyllanthus niruri, is a well known plant from the Amazon rainforest that has given naturopaths a powerful plant ally in supporting bladder, kidney, gallbladder, and liver health.
 Traditionally, chanca piedra is thought of as a health supplement that promotes the liver’s normal function by aiding the detoxification efforts that purge harmful substances.

 Chanca Piedra, Gallstones, and Kidney Stones